-Screening DBT Mammograms Mammograms are used as a screening tool for early detection of breast cancers in patients who are not experiencing any problems or symptoms with their breasts.
+Screening DBT Mammograms

+Mammograms are used as a screening tool for early detection of breast cancers in patients who are not experiencing any problems or symptoms with their breasts.
 Screening mammography can show changes in the breast up to two years before a patient or practitioner can feel them.
 DBT screening mammography has been shown to improve accuracy and reduce the need for further imaging in women of all breast densities.

-Diagnostic DBT Mammograms Diagnostic mammograms are used to evaluate a patient who has either had breast cancer or is experiencing symptoms such as a breast lump, pain or nipple discharge.
+Diagnostic DBT Mammograms

+Diagnostic mammograms are used to evaluate a patient who has either had breast cancer or is experiencing symptoms such as a breast lump, pain or nipple discharge.
 Diagnostic mammograms may also be used to check an area of concern on a screening mammogram.
-In these circumstances additional imaging will be performed.

-Conventional 2D mammogram

-DBT 3D mammogram: Cancer detected

-BREAST IMAGING 5

-Breast cancer screening About 1 in 8 women in Alberta will be diagnosed with breast cancer during their lifetime.
+Breast cancer screening

+About 1 in 8 women in Alberta will be diagnosed with breast cancer during their lifetime.
 Screening mammograms are a straightforward, simple procedure and the best way to find breast cancer early, when treatment may work better.

+When you have a screening mammogram, there is a small chance our radiologists will request more imaging to get a better look at your breast tissue.
+If we find something suspicious, you may need to have a biopsy to test for cancer cells.
+Most biopsies will be benign or non-cancerous.

-The risk of breast cancer increases as you get older and Alberta's Screening for Life program uses the following guidelines for screening mammograms depending on your age and other factors: Under 40 If you are under 40, the risk of breast cancer is much lower and generally, there is no benefit in having screening mammograms.
+The risk of breast cancer increases as you get older.
+Alberta's Screening for Life program uses the following guidelines for screening mammograms depending on your age and other factors:

+Under 40

+If you are under 40, the risk of breast cancer is much lower and generally, there is no benefit in having screening mammograms.
 Talk to your healthcare practitioner if you are concerned that you may have an increased risk of breast cancer.

+Ages 40-49

-Ages 40-49 If you are between 40 and 49, talk to your healthcare practitioner about your breast cancer risk and whether you should start screening mammograms.
-If you decide to start having screening mammograms, then you should have one each year.
+If you are between 40 and 49, talk to your healthcare practitioner about your breast cancer risk and whether you should start having regular screening mammograms.

+Ages 50-74

+If you are between 50 and 74, you should have regular screening mammograms since the risk of breast cancer increases with age.

+Age 75 and older

+Talk to your healthcare practitioner to decide whether to continue with regular screening mammograms.

 Your healthcare practitioner will give you a referral for your first screening mammogram.
-After that, you can book your own yearly appointments without a requisition form.
-Ages 50-74 If you are between 50 and 74, it's important to have regular screening mammograms since the risk of breast cancer increases as women get older.
-You should book a screening mammogram every two years and check with your healthcare practitioner to make sure this schedule is right for you.
-Over 75 Talk to your healthcare practitioner to decide whether you should continue to have regular screening mammograms as part of your breast health routine.
+After that, you can book your own appointments without a requisition form.

+Mammograms do not catch everything.
+Check with your healthcare practitioner if something doesn't feel normal for you, even if your mammogram showed nothing unusual.